 The Game

-The game, known as Kayak Polo or Canoe Polo, is played in many countries on all continents, for recreation and serious sport.
+The game, known as Kayak Polo or Canoe Polo, is played in many countries on all continents, for recreation and competition.
 The sport has World Championships every 2 years.
-Internationally the sport is organized by the Canoe Polo committee of the International Canoe Federation, as one of the disciplines of the sport of canoeing.
+Internationally, the sport is organized by the Canoe Polo committee of the International Canoe Federation.
+The game is often described as a combination of water polo, basketball, kayaking slalom (and maybe bumper boats).
+The tactics and playing of the game are not unlike basketball or water polo, but with the added complexity of maneuvering and tactically utilizing your boat.

 The Rules